naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.7.WAN.VPN.IPsec.md

 - Compatibility with broadband technology: supported by broadband service providers, so mobile workers and telecommuters can take advantage of their home high-speed Internet service to access their private networks

 ######Types of VPN Access

+* Site-to-site VPNs: Site-to-site VPNs connect entire networks to each other. ie a site-to-site VPN can connect a branch office network to a company head office.
+Each site is equipped with a VPN gateway, such as a router, firewall, VPN concentrator or security appliance.

+* Remote-access VPN: remote-access VPNs enable individual hosts, such as telecommuters, mobile users and extranet consumers, to access a company network securely over the Internet.
+Each host typically has client software for a client based VPN connection or uses a web browser for clientless VPN connection.

+* Generic Routing Encapsulation (GRE): A standard IPsec VPN (non GRE) can only create secure tunnels for unicast traffic.
+GRE is a nonsecure site-to-site VPN tunneling protocol that can support multicast and broadcast traffic needed for network layer protocols.
+However, GRE does not by default support encryption, therefore, it does not provide a secure VPN tunnel.
+To solve this problem, you can encapsulate routing protocol traffic by using a GRE packet and then encapsulate the GRE packet into an IPSec packet to forward it securely to the destination VPN gateway.
+The terms used to describe the encapsulation of GRE over IPSec tunnel are passenger protocol for the routing protocol, carrier protocol for GRE and transport protocol for IPsec.